Telephone Access Code: +91 481

 Tourist Information Offices

 By road: An excellent network of roads connects the district to all the major towns and cities of India.
 Kottayam KSRTC Bus station, Ph: 2562935

-By air: Nearest airport: Cochin International Airport, Nedumabassery (76 km) : Thiruvananthapuram (160 km)
+By air: Nearest Airport: Cochin International Airport, Nedumbassery (76 km) : Thiruvananthapuram (160 km)